jquense/react-widgets/docs/components/pages/SelectList.api.md

 ### isRtl?{ type: 'Boolean', default:"false" }

 mark whether the {widgetName} should render right-to-left.
 This property can also be implicitly passed to the widget through a `childContext` prop (`isRtl`) this allows higher level application components to specify the direction.

+### messages?{ type: 'Object' }

+Object hash containing display text and/or text for screen readers.
+Use the `messages` object to localize widget text and increase accessibility.

+### messages.emptyList?{ type: 'String | Function(props)', default: '"There are no items in this list"' }

+Text to display when the `data` prop array is empty

-## Keyboard Navigation<
+## Keyboard Navigation

 - <kbd>down arrow</kbd> move focus to or select next item
 - <kbd>up arrow</kbd> move focus to or select previous item